CBroemse/SimilaritYWriter20/README.md

  ###### experiment 2
   How does the data look like on screen?
 Our eyes are a broadband connection with the environment.
-Can we literally gain more insigths by plotting and watchin graphics of ptc functions on screen?
+Can we literally gain more insigths by plotting and watching graphics of ptc functions on screen?
    A catalouge of ptc functions ptc4 ..ptc9 to see the differences between ptc functions is deviced, different outputs always depend on different [String] (li lists).
    The data is handed to the wxm file generator.